-After more than a year spent in a global pandemic, employers have had to adapt how they attract, hire, screen, and onboard new talent.
+After more than two years spent in a global pandemic, employers have had to adapt how they attract, hire, screen, and onboard new talent.
 Many employers had to quickly pivot in the early days of the pandemic to support a newly dispersed workforce, some of whom were working remotely from home for the first time in their careers.
 Companies that may have previously had no work from home policies had to establish them quickly, while also facing a steep learning curve for how to translate in-person processes like interviewing, hiring, and onboarding into virtual communication.

 Cisive conducted an industry benchmark study that asked human resources, talent acquisition, compliance, and recruitment professionals across all industries how their policies and procedures changed as a result of the global pandemic.
-The 51-question survey asked more than 1,500 organizations about how their workforce practices have changed, how they handle background checks and screenings, the systems they have in place, and what challenges they expect in the coming months.
-The survey covers the time period between January 2020 and January 2021.
+The 36-question survey asked more than 185 financial services organizations about how their workforce practices have changed, how they handle background checks and screenings, the systems they have in place, and what challenges they expect in the coming months.